Copp31/Code-parts/README.md

 * Node version : 16.15.0
 * NPM version : 8.5.5
-* JS : ES2020
+* JavaScript : ES2020

 ## Setup test interface
-To run testing interface, you need to install node and npm on your computer.
+To run testing interface, you need to install [Node](https://nodejs.org/en/download/) on your computer.

 To launch a test, you need to run runTests.js